Ciao, welcome back to my blog!

 Add the sugar, the honey, the lemon juice and the grated zest (I included the lemon skins too, which will give a nice bright yellow colour to the cordial).

 Let the sugar melt completely, which will take only a couple of minutes. and remove from the stove.

 Now, place very gently the elderflower upside down into the pan and make sure they are fully submerged in the liquid.

 Pop the lid on and let it infuse for 40 hours.

-After that you can strain the cordial using a good quality kitchen towel or a very fine knit colander.
+After that, you can strain the cordial using a good quality kitchen towel, a nut bag or a very fine knit colander.

-Thank you so much for reading my post today, I hope you liked it and you'll try to make it as well.
+Thank you so much for reading my post today, I hope you liked it and you'll try to make it at home.
 If so, please send me pics, I would love to share them on my social media account.